 What is forbidden in dorms by the college?

 Colleges want freshmen to mix.
 If you and your high school buddies are all together, you are not going to mix with others and it leads to students that don’t know anyone feeling left out and alone.
-Our daughter’s friend put her name down as preferred room mate with our daughter.
+Our daughter’s friend put her name down as the preferred roommate with our daughter.

 The girl wouldn’t mix with anyone else and was using our daughter as a crutch.
 I wanted my daughter to mix with everyone and enjoy the full dorm and college experience.
 This does not work out when individuals cling to one person.

-In the end she moved back home.
+In the end, she moved back home.
 To be honest, I was glad that my daughter didn’t have to engage with her anymore.
-No one wants to see anyone drop out but she was going to hold my daughter back and I didn’t want that affecting my daughters college experience.
+No one wants to see anyone drop out but she was going to hold my daughter back and I didn’t want that to affect my daughter’s college experience.

 Arrive at Dorm Early

-It is also a good way of meeting other people in your halls as word will get out that you have a screw gun!.
-Do all your chores first before you let it go as you may not see it again for some time or ever!
+It is also a good way of meeting other people in your halls as word will get out that you have a screw gun!
+Do all your chores first before you let them go as you may not see them again for some time or ever!

 What if I don’t like my dorm

-Many students arrive on campus and find they don’t click with their new room mate.
-They are not as clean as you would have liked or they game all day or simply just not compatible.
-Some students expectations are too high.
+Many students arrive on campus and find they don’t click with their new roommates.
+They are not as clean as you would have liked or they game all day or are simply just not compatible.
+Some students’ expectations are too high.
 They think their new roomy is going to be their BFF.
 And that’s not to say that doesn’t happen but it’s not necessarily going to happen instantly.

-The first step is contacting your Resident Life Office.
+The first step is to contact your Resident Life Office.
 This generally has to be done in writing.
-You cannot just decide to move to another room because there’s a vacancy in your friends dorm.
+You cannot just decide to move to another room because there’s a vacancy in your friend’s dorm.

 Making your dorm room as cozy as you can is a huge part of settling in.
 Planning what way you are going to decorate and the items you are going to bring with you will make the transition to dorm life fantastic, whether you get to see the actual dorm or not!